Pres. Trump’s health subsidy shutdown could lead to free insurance

 According to one estimate, more consumers would sign up for coverage next year even though Trump says the Affordable Care Act is “virtually dead.”

-On Wednesday, the fate of the health law’s subsidy for copays and deductibles remained unclear as a bipartisan congressional deal to continue payments ran into political roadblocks.
-Separately, state attorneys general asked a federal court to order the administration to keep the money flowing.
+On Thursday, the fate of the health law’s subsidy for copays and deductibles remained unclear as a bipartisan congressional deal to continue payments faced political roadblocks.
+Separately, state attorneys general were seeking a federal court order to keep the money flowing.

-But if Trump succeeds, it may be like pushing down on one end of a see-saw only to see the other end go up.

 The Obama-era health care law actually has two major subsidies that benefit consumers with low-to-moderate incomes.
-The subsidy Trump targeted reimburses insurers for reducing copays and deductibles, and is under a legal cloud.
+The one targeted by Trump reimburses insurers for reducing copays and deductibles, and is under a legal cloud.
 The other subsidy is a tax credit that reduces the premiums people pay, and it is not in jeopardy.

 The subsidy for premiums is designed to increase with the rising price of insurance.
 So government spending to subsidize premiums would jump.